Monetra/mstdlib/cluster/README.md

 - LogTerm: Term this record was committed in
 - LogID: The ID of the record
 - Data: any custom response data from the plugin

+##### Requestor Validations/Procedure

+##### Responder Validations/Procedure

+# Flows

+## Startup

+- Read Configuration
+- Create Node List from Configuration
+- Listen on Configured port for inbound connections
+- Trigger NodeConnection flow and set a timer to trigger the flow periodically Random between (1-3s) to prevent nodes from establishing connections simultaneously.

+## Node Connection

+- Cycle across all nodes in the INIT or ERROR state that don't have established connections and start establishing a connection on each and wait for an Outbound connection event.

+## Outbound Connection Established

+- Start authentication flow by sending AuthNonce

+## Inbound Connection Established